10 Reasons to Use a Fixed Index Annuity

-Longevity risk (the risk of living too long and running out of money) is the major concern for retirees in most of the retirement surveys taken and can be successfully eliminated with the use of one or more fixed index annuities with an income rider.
+Longevity risk (the risk of living too long and running out of money) is the major concern for retirees in many of the retirement surveys taken, and can be successfully eliminated on some of their money with the use of one or more fixed index annuities with an income rider.
 In fact, if multiple contracts are used, the retirees can “turn on the tap” every few years on another contract, to give themselves an income boost or inflation adjustment.

 #3 – Low or No Annual Costs

-Unlike their expensive cousins, the variable annuities, fixed index annuities with an income rider typically have an average 1% annual total cost, meaning they are cheaper than many mutual funds and managed money programs—with no market risk to boot!
-By contrast, I have seen the typical variable annuity contract carry total fees in the 3% to 5% per year range.
+Unlike their sometimes expensive cousins, the variable annuities, fixed index annuities with an income rider typically have an average 1% annual total cost, meaning they can be cheaper than many mutual funds and managed money programs—with no market risk to boot!
+By contrast, I have seen a variable annuity contract carry total fees in the 3% to 5% per year range.
 Every fixed index annuity with an income rider does have a surrender schedule that addresses early withdrawals, as do the variable annuities.